shyampurk/bldg-mgmt-azure-iot/azure-chat/README.md

     http://127.0.0.1:3021/

-Alternatively you can host the application on a cloud server and access it via its IP Address.
+Alternatively you can also host the application on a cloud server and access it via its IP Address.